 A person may cease to be a director of a company by resignation.
-A director may renounce his position in the company for several reasons including, ill health, disqualification, conflict with other directors or due to change in management or ownership of the company.
+A director may resign from the company for several reasons, including: ill health, disqualification, conflict with other directors or due to change in management or ownership of the company.
 In such an event of resignation, the Registrar of companies, ACRA, must be notified within 14 days from the date of resignation.
 Upon notification, ACRA will make necessary changes to the statutory public records to reflect the change of director.
 While the provisions for the appointment of directors are clearly articulated in the Companies Act (Act), the provisions relating to the resignation of a company director is conspicuous by its absence.

 What Happens When a Company Director Resigns?

 Section 145 (1) of the Act requires every company to have at least one ordinarily resident director at any time.
 As for provisions regarding the resignation of directors, they are generally discussed in a company’s articles of association, which usually allow resignations to be effected by simply giving notice in writing to the company.
 Thus, the office of the director is governed by the terms of a contract between the director and the company or the provision in the memorandum and articles of association of the company subject to the provisions of the Act.

 It must be noted that a company cannot prevent a director from resigning on the grounds of non-approval by the other directors or the members unless such consent is made as a condition precedent for a valid resignation in the memorandum or articles of association or the contract between the company and the resigning director.